-- 1. Turn the power off and back on to see if the wireless modem router recovers. - 2.
+- 1. Turn off the power and back on to see if the wireless modem router recovers. - 2.
 Press and hold the Restore Factory Settings button to return the wireless modem router to its factory settings.
-See Factory Settings on page 130.
+See Factory Settings on page 146.